Over the past decade or so, new research is changing everything we thought we knew about ADHD.

-Around 9% of children in the U.S., ages 2 to 17 years old, have been diagnosed with ADHD.
-Experts estimate that the number is likely higher because of misdiagnosis, undiagnosed ADHD, and parents who don’t seek a diagnosis and treatment.
+Around 9% of children in the U.S. ages 2 to 17 years old, have been diagnosed with ADHD.
+Experts estimate that the number is likely higher because of misdiagnosis and parents who don’t seek a diagnosis or treatment.

-What is remarkable is that the number of adults with ADHD is not only emerging but growing.
+However the number of adults with ADHD is not only emerging, but growing.
 A study in 2019 found that around 0.96% of adults in the United States have adult ADHD.
 In 2009 that number was 0.43% indicating that the number has not only increased but more than doubled in a decade.